-Murabaha payables represent amount payable on deferred settlement basis for assets purchases under murabaha arrangements.
-Murabaha payables are stated at the total amount payable, less deferred finance cost.
+Murabaha and ijara finance payables represent amount payable on deferred settlement basis for assets purchases under murabaha and ijara arrangements.
+Murabaha and ijara finance payables are stated at the total amount payable, less deferred finance cost.
 Deferred finance cost is expensed on a time apportionment basis taking account of the borrowing rate attributable and the balance outstanding.